melsiddieg/BDSHub-Sudan/README.md

 Our repository contains the following:

-•	Open data: Datasets related to biomedical research.
+•	**Open data**: Datasets related to biomedical research in Sudan and beyond.
-•	Training materials: Courses and tutorials for data science, bioinformatics, and related fields.
+•	**Training materials**: Courses and tutorials for data science, bioinformatics, and related fields.
-•	Project documentation: Detailed descriptions of ongoing and past projects.
+•	**Project documentation**: Detailed descriptions of ongoing and past projects.
-•	Collaboration tools: Guidelines and resources for contributors to engage with the hub.
+•	**Collaboration tools**: Guidelines and resources for contributors to engage with the hub.

 **Getting Started**: To get started with the Biomedical Data Science Hub of Sudan, follow these steps:
 1. Clone the repository: